DISTRICT 4 Initiatives

 Here is a breakdown of common types of notices:

-- 3-DAY NOTICE TO PAY OR QUIT: If you receive a 3-day notice you are not required to file an answer and should reach out to LAHD because landlords are required to file to the department.
+- 3-DAY NOTICE TO PAY OR QUIT: Do not self-evict.
+If you receive a 3-day notice you are not required to file an answer and should reach out to LAHD because landlords are required to file to the department.
 In order for the eviction process to be initiated after a 3-day notice, you will still need to receive a “Summons and Complaint – Unlawful Detainer (UD)”.
-You should not self-evict if you receive a 3-day notice.
-Please be on the lookout for a UD, which does have a ten-day deadline to respond.
+Please be on the lookout for a UD, which does have a 10-day deadline to respond.

-- UNLAWFUL DETAINER (UD): If you receive a “Summons and Complaint – Unlawful Detainer” you MUST file an answer within10 days.
+- UNLAWFUL DETAINER (UD): Do not self-evict.
+If you receive a “Summons and Complaint – Unlawful Detainer” you MUST file an answer within10 days.
 If you respond late you can automatically lose your case.
-You should not self-evict if you receive an UD, but it is important that you read all notices very carefully and seek legal advice.
 Please be attentive to any deadlines.

 - ANY OTHER TYPE OF NOTICE: Please refer to LAHD resources.
 If you live in an RSO unit, file an RSO complaint in order to get an RSO investigator to review the case and to create a paper trail for the City.
 The State of California also has a helpful breakdown of these processes and explanations of different types of eviction notices.